 TNF-Services shall consider recommendations and inputs from the SFG-Business Services referred to in paragraph 7.1 (b) in order to conclude the negotiations of an MRA, the final text of which shall be recommended to the CMT for adoption.

-The MRAs for professional services adopted by the CMT shall be annexed to, and form an integral part of, the Protocol in line with provisions of Article 26 of the Protocol.
+[The MRAs for professional services adopted by the CMT shall be annexed to, and form an integral part of, the Protocol in line with provisions of Article 26 of the Protocol/ as may be recommended/decided by the TNF-services. or

+The adoption of MRAs will be decided on by the TNF, through a recommendation to the CMT]

+The final text of MRAs adopted by the CMT will be recommended for legal scrubbing/clearance by the committee of Ministers of Justices and Attorney Generals, who shall refer it back the CMT for final adoption]

 Parties to the MRAs

-The MRAs for professional services shall be between State Parties as provided for in Article 7 of the said Protocol.
+The MRAs for professional services shall be between State Parties as provided for in Article 7 of the Protocol.

+[Zambia to add a text clarifying intersection/link of the bilateral and the MRAs being developed under this Guidelines) – to be considered by TNF, possibly under section 5 (starting Point) of this Guidelines.

-Content of an MRA
+Structure of an MRA

 State Parties shall work towards achieving a standard approach to the MRAs in the different professional services.
-In doing so, State Parties agree to consider elements and features provided for in Appendix I of these Guidelines in developing and negotiating the basic and minimum content of each MRA for professional services.
+In doing so, State Parties agree to consider elements and features provided for in Appendix I of these Guidelines in developing and negotiating the MRA for professional services.

 The MRAs for professional services shall [serve as] constitute a trade facilitation tool to enable the professional regulatory bodies and associations of State Parties in setting the criteria, procedures, and mechanisms for recognising requirements, qualifications, licences, and other regulations, as provided for in Article 7 of the Protocol.

-The MRAs shall be comprehensive and encompass different levels of professional qualifications taking into account State Parties’ market access and national treatment commitments in each of the four modes of supplying services.
-Nothing in a final MRA shall imply or be construed to grant market access or national treatment in professional services beyond a State Party’s commitments as reflected in its List of Commitments under Article 16 of the Protocol.
+[The MRAs shall be comprehensive and encompass different levels of professional qualifications taking into account the provisions of Articles 14 and 15 of the Protocol relating to market access and national treatment commitments in each of the four modes of supplying services.
+Nothing in a final MRA shall imply or be construed to grant market access or national treatment in professional services beyond a State Party’s commitments as reflected in its List of Commitments under Article 16 of the Protocol].

-Appendix II: Standard provisions and features of an MRA
+Appendix I: Standard structure and features of an MRA